Proof, not just positioning

 Relevant proof

-PLG SaaS: reverse ETL workflow shipped in 3 weeks, reduced churn 18%
+PLG SaaS: reverse ETL workflow shipped in 3 weeks, 18% directional churn reduction

 A churn model stopped living in a dashboard and started driving daily action in HubSpot.